whiskey/markdown-cv/index.md

 ## Currently

-Working on undisclosed VR project using Unity & Gear VR (Android).
+Working on learning platform for [Adapt courses](https://www.adaptlearning.org) hosted on the Telekom Cloud

 ## Core Skills